dotnet/ai-samples/src/quickstarts/azure-openai/04-HikerAIPro/README.md

 	dotnet run
 	```

-3. (Optional) Try another sample from the [Getting-started: Trying the samples](../../README.md#trying-the-samples) to experiment different scenarios.
+3. (Optional) Try another sample from the [Getting-started: Trying the samples](../README.md#trying-the-samples) to experiment with different scenarios.

 ## Clean up resources